alexthescott/pico-8-display/README.md

 # Pico-8 Display

-####Python3 script to run a batch of Pico-8 carts on a regular interval.
+#### Python3 script to run a batch of Pico-8 carts on a regular interval

 <img src="example.gif">